 Ulstein provided the design and has also been responsible for the deliveries of the main components.

 The ALP Future Class family of vessels have a fuel capacity of 3400 m3 of IFO/MGO – sufficient for non-stop Trans-Atlantic/Indian, Pacific Ocean towing operations without fuel calls.
-These long distance towing vessels have bollard pull of 300+ tonnes, a service speed of 13 knots and a top speed of over 19 knots.
+These long-distance towing vessels have a bollard pull of 300+ tonnes, a service speed of 13 knots and a top speed of over 19 knots.
 Additionally, the vessels are equipped with dynamic positioning capability (DP II) allowing ultra-long distance towing, offshore installation and decommissioning of large floating production, storage and offloading (FPSO) units, floating liquefied natural gas (FLNG) units and floating drill rigs at the highest safety levels.

 The ALP Future vessels measure approximately 88.9 metres long, weigh 4250 deadweight tonnes and reach maximum speeds of over 19 knots.

-Extract from press statement by ALP Maritime:
+Extract from a press statement by ALP Maritime: